 GeneCards Summary for ENO1 Gene

 ENO1 (Enolase 1) is a Protein Coding gene.
 Diseases associated with ENO1 include Hashimoto Encephalopathy and Cancer-Associated Retinopathy.
-Among its related pathways are Glucose metabolism and Carbon metabolism.
+Among its related pathways are Carbon metabolism and Deadenylation-dependent mRNA decay.
 Gene Ontology (GO) annotations related to this gene include transcription corepressor activity.
 An important paralog of this gene is ENO2.

 UniProtKB/Swiss-Prot Summary for ENO1 Gene

 Glycolytic enzyme the catalyzes the conversion of 2-phosphoglycerate to phosphoenolpyruvate (PubMed:29775581, PubMed:1369209).
 In addition to glycolysis, involved in various processes such as growth control, hypoxia tolerance and allergic responses (PubMed:2005901, PubMed:10802057, PubMed:12666133, PubMed:29775581).
 May also function in the intravascular and pericellular fibrinolytic system due to its ability to serve as a receptor and activator of plasminogen on the cell surface of several cell-types such as leukocytes and neurons (PubMed:12666133).
 Stimulates immunoglobulin production (PubMed:1369209).